Stmicroelectronics N.V. Sued For Securities Law Violations - Contact The Rosen Law Firm Before October 22, 2024 To Discuss Your Rights - STM

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action on behalf of all purchasers of securities of STMicroelectronics N.V (NYSE: STM ) between January 25, 2024 and July 24, 2024.
-ST describes itself as a company that "designs, develops, manufactures, and sells Semiconductor products in Europe, the Middle East, Africa, the Americas, and the Asia Pacific."
+NEW YORK, Sept.
+3, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of STMicroelectronics N.V.
+(NYSE: STM ) between January 25, 2024 and July 24, 2024, both dates inclusive (the "Class Period"), of the important

 So what: